 - Include social sharing buttons.

 Now that you’ve gotten a hold of these five email marketing tips, you’re sure to foster existing customer relationships and snag more customers.
-Incorporate our five key elements for email marketing success and watch your email marketing ROI soar.
-(And yes, social media might be newer and sexier, but email marketing just plain works.)
+Incorporate these for email marketing success and watch your email marketing ROI soar.